pascallaliberte/pascallaliberte.me/language-of-objectives/index.md

 ---
 layout: default
 class: objectives-course
-title: "The Language of Objectives: Catch-up on the small.
-Tackle the big.
-One approach"
+title: "The Language of Objectives: Catch-up on the small so you can get to your bigger priorities"
 og:
   title: "The Language of Objectives"
-  description: "A 10-week course on writing _have-done lists_, an approach for catching up on the small stuff so you can get to big stuff."
+  description: "A 10-week course on writing _have-done lists_, an approach for Catch-up on the small so you can get to your bigger priorities."
   images:
     - url: "/language-of-objectives/preview-1200x630.png"
       width: 1200